Skip to main content

 An Orwell prize-nominated investigative journalist, Kate lives in Portugal and covers news, travel rules, tourist taxes and visas.

 The next time you travel to Europe, things at the border will probably work differently.
-The EU has introduced new border checks called the Entry/Exit System (EES), which, in certain airports, is leading to long queues.
-Then, adding to the abbreviations is Etias – a new visa waiver due after EES is fully rolled out, and expected to be phased in from late 2026.
+The EU has introduced new biometric border checks called the Entry/Exit System (EES), which is leading to long queues at some airports and impacting British travellers.

-These changes mean that all third-party nationals arriving in Schengen countries, including UK passport holders since Brexit, will need to register their biometrics.
-The Schengen zone includes popular holiday destinations like France, Italy, Spain and Portugal, but not Cyprus or Ireland.
+These new checks mean that all third-party nationals arriving in Schengen countries, including UK passport holders since Brexit, will need to register their biometrics.
+The Schengen zone includes popular holiday destinations such as France, Italy, Spain and Portugal, but not Cyprus or Ireland.

 What to do to prepare for queues

-EES involves having your fingerprints and/or a facial scan taken at dedicated EES kiosks, or by a border officer, as well as answering questions about the reason for your visit.
+EES involves having your fingerprints and/or a facial scan taken at EES kiosks or by a border officer, as well as answering questions about the reason for your visit.

 Plan better holidays